 The town gained notoriety because of the Farmersville Garbage Scandal during the 2000 New York State senatorial race between Rudy Giuliani (who later dropped out in favor of Rick Lazio) and Hillary Clinton.
 Giuliani had made a statement during a campaign press conference that any community that wanted to refuse taking garbage from New York City was free to do so.
 The town, eager to get out of a contract that they believed was harmful to them, took Giuliani up on his offer.
 Giuliani then claimed that he never made the statement and threatened the town with legal action in retaliation.
 Clinton won the election, largely because of a higher level of support from the upstate counties than previously anticipated.

 According to the United States Census Bureau, the town has a total area of 47.9 square miles of which, 47.8 square miles of it is land and 0.2 square miles of it (0.31%) is water.

 The eastern town line is the border of Allegany County.

 New York State Route 16, New York State Route 98, and New York State Route 243 pass through the town.

-With over 106 acres adjoining beautiful Harwood Lake multiple use area, 298 acres, and Bush Hill state forest, 3109 acres, this campground is the ideal base of exploration for the many exciting natural treasures in upstate New York.
+With over 106 acres adjoining beautiful Harwood Lake multiple use area, 298 acres, and Bush Hill state forest, 3109 acres, this campground is the ideal base of exploration for the many exciting natural treasures in the Enchanted Mountains.